Struggling in your reading life? Learn the best reading goals for adults and the easiest hacks for exactly how to reach them fast.

 Fourth, track your goal and be accountable for it.
 I am a “lists” person by nature, so I highly recommend this step.
 If it’s not written down, there’s so much less of a chance you may do it.
 And some types of tracking (like keeping a budget, for example) can provide clarity as to where you really stand and prevent you from digging your head in the sand, so to speak.

 I like to track the books I read each year on Goodreads, and I keep a written list of books I want to read each month in my monthly planner.
 Instagram story templates are also fun.
-There are so many reading trackers available, you just need to choose what you think will work best for you, or even create your own.
+There are so many reading calculators and reading trackers available (like The Literary Lifestyle Reading Journal), you just need to choose what you think will work best for you, or even create your own reading journal.

 Besides tracking your reading goals, hanging around with like-minded people can really help you be accountable for achieving them.
 It can be as simple as having an accountability buddy you text with or participating in a book club or other community like Bookstagram.